dillonpan/ebay-car-listings/README.md

 We'll make a few changes here:

-1. Change the columns from camelcase to snakecase.
+1. Change the columns from camelCase to snake case.
 2. Change a few wordings to more accurately describe the columns.

 ```python